 Bali is one of the best value-for-money destinations in the world.
-You can book a family run resort with a private bungalow which feels luxurious with their large double bed and open-air bathroom, all of it always being tasteful thanks to local talent wood craftsmen.
+You can book a family-run resort with a private bungalow which feels luxurious with its large double bed and open-air bathroom, all of it always being tasteful thanks to local talent wood craftsmen.
 Due to this you may not need to book luxury hotels and save your money for even more diving that you initially expected.
-However, I give you a few addresses if you need to treat yourself.
+However, you will also find a few of my favourite luxury addresses if you need to treat yourself.

 Luxury resorts & villas

-Most luxury hotels are usually located in Ubud and in the south of Bali in places like Seminyak or Nusa Dua.
-If you want to treat yourself with a couple nights of deluxe service, there are a few addresses near popular scuba diving places:
+Most luxury hotels are usually located in Ubud and the south of Bali in places like Seminyak or Nusa Dua.
+If you want to treat yourself to a couple of nights of deluxe service, there are a few addresses near popular scuba diving places:

 - in Tulamben: the Mimpi Resort

 - in Nusa Lembongan: the Lembongan Beach Club & Resort

 - in Pemuteran: the Taman Sari Resort

 - in Sanur: the Maya Resort & Spa